aman-moh/korf-highlight-maker/README.md

     *   The **original downloaded video** from YouTube will also be kept in the base `--output-dir`.
 *   `--ffmpeg-path` (Optional): The explicit file path to the FFmpeg executable.
 Use this if FFmpeg is not in your system's PATH.

+**Gemini Integration:**

+*   If you have configured a valid `GEMINI_API_KEY` in the script, it will automatically attempt to standardize the video description using the Gemini API before parsing timestamps.
+*   If the `GEMINI_API_KEY` is left as the placeholder or is empty, this step will be skipped, and the script will parse the raw description.

 **Example:**

 This command downloads the video, looks for timestamps associated with "City" or "Cardiff", creates clips starting 3 seconds before and ending 8 seconds after each timestamp, and saves the final highlight reel to the `./my_korfball_highlights` directory.
+It will use Gemini for standardization if the API key is configured in the script.

 ```bash
 python highlight_maker.py --url "https://www.youtube.com/watch?v=dQw4w9WgXcQ" --keywords "City,Cardiff" --before 3 --after 8 --output-dir "./my_korfball_highlights"